Martar189/Lession-Detection-with-YOLO/README.md

 ### HYPERPARAMETER TUNNING AND MODEL TRAINING

+Hyperparameters are the model parameters whose value is initialized before the learning takes place

+Hyperparamenter tunning refers to the process of determining the final value of those parameters ensuring the algorithm performs well not only on the training data, but also on new inputs

+In neural networks there are many parameters to tune, below are the ones we explored in this project:

 1. Transfer learning vs Fine tuning

 Transfer Learning = transferring the weights of an already trained model to another problem, initialising the model with those trained weights and training the whole network on the new dataset, optimising all parameters